Miami Assault & Battery Lawyer

 Call for a Free Consultation with a Miami Assault & Battery Lawyer Today

 Understanding the specific circumstances of your case is essential in defending against assault and battery charges.
-At the Baez Law Firm, our criminal defense attorneys have the resources to fully investigate the situation and gather important evidence in your defense.
+At the Baez Law Firm, our criminal defense lawyers have the resources to fully investigate the situation and gather important evidence in your defense.
 Please do not delay in calling us at 800-588-BAEZ for help as soon as possible.